| response | frequency | relative_frequency |

 Design choices.
 Categories have no intrinsic numeric order, so bars in a bar chart can be arranged in any order without misrepresenting the data.
 Leaving space between bars reinforces that the categories are distinct and unordered.
 If you drew the bars touching, it might suggest a continuous scale (like a histogram), which could confuse readers.
 Forcing categories into a numerical order might imply ranking where none exists.

-“`Normally if given a choice between doing something and nothing, I’d choose to do nothing.
+“Normally if given a choice between doing something and nothing, I’d choose to do nothing.
 But I would do something if it helps someone do nothing.
 I’d work all night if it meant nothing got done.” – Ron Swanson

 When you’ve tallied the counts of a categorical variable, your next job is to turn those numbers into a picture.
 Two of the simplest pictures—bar charts and pie charts—seem deceptively alike: each shows categories and their sizes.
 But as we’ll see, they serve different purposes and come with different design rules.

-Example: distribution of blood types.
 Suppose a hospital records the blood type (A, B, AB or O) of 200 randomly chosen donors.
 The counts are shown in the table below along with a bar chart.
 Notice that the bars are separated and can be reordered to make patterns easy to see.

 | type | count | prop |